megaease/easeprobe/README.md

 ### 3.6 Host Resource Usage Probe Configuration

-Support the host probe, the configuration example as below.

-The feature probe the CPU, Memory, and Disk usage, if one of them exceeds the threshold, then mark the host as status down.
+The host resource usage probe allows for collecting information and alerting when certain resource utilization thresholds are exceeded.

+The resources currently monitored include CPU, memory and disk utilization.
+The probe status is considered as `down` when any value exceeds its defined threshold.

 > **Note**:
-> - The thresholds are **OR** conditions, if one of them exceeds the threshold, then mark the host as status down.
-> - The Host needs remote server have the following command: `top`, `df`, `free`, `awk`, `grep`, `tr`, and `hostname` (check the [source code](./probe/host/host.go) to see how it works).
+> - The host running easerprobe needs the following commands to be installed on the remote system that will be monitored: `top`, `df`, `free`, `awk`, `grep`, `tr`, and `hostname` (check the [source code](./probe/host/host.go) for more details on this works and/or modify its behavior).
-> - The disk usage only check the root disk.
+> - The disk usage check is limited to the root filesystem only with the following command `df -h /`.

 ```yaml
 host: